The Umatilla School District, in eastern Oregon, may be small, but it’s a powerhouse.

 The district also sponsors trainings, dedicating every Friday afternoon to professional development and at least one Friday a month to understanding student assessment data.

 Those Friday afternoon data conversations have become much more informative and productive since the district adopted MAP® Growth™—including MAP® Spanish—in 2018.

 Heidi and her team began looking for a new assessment solution after repeatedly disappointing state assessment scores.
 As one of the first districts in the country to adopt Common Core, they expected performance in the classroom to be a good indicator of performance on the state test and of college and career readiness.
 It wasn’t.

 “We were all in on Common Core.
 Still are.
 But we expected, because we were proficiency-based, that roughly any student who had a 70% or better would pass the state test if their classroom content was aligned,” Heidi explains.
 “The only kids passing the state test had a 90% or better in their classroom work.
 And we had a number of students who were graduating with their associate of arts degree through our early college programming who hadn’t passed either.”

 Without having the data to realize that our need for change was so strong, it wouldn’t have been possible to move staff so quickly toward solutions.”

 “Without having the data to realize that our need for change was so strong, it wouldn’t have been possible to move staff so quickly toward solutions,” Heidi says.
-Solutions like revising the elementary school literacy plan and improving teacher onboarding so all students can develop the reading skills required for academic success.
+Solutions like applying for more funding plus revising the elementary school literacy plan and improving teacher onboarding so all students can develop the reading skills required for academic success.